 * Monitoring nerd point: we often get the data from courts instead of the DMV to keep your costs low.

-To combat bureaucratic lag, Insight uses machine learning and your past three years of data to forecast the past three months of violations.
+To combat bureaucratic lag, our solution uses machine learning and your past three years of data to forecast the past three months of violations.

 Grab Gorgeous Graphics for Your Report or Presentation

 Building up your annual report is incredibly simple.
 Any visualization can be downloaded in multiple ways.
-You can get the raw data, of course.
-But it’s the holidays!
-Treat yourself by simply downloading a graphic — literally any graphic in Insight — to drop into a presentation or report.
+You can get the raw data, of course, but you can simply download a graphic — literally any graphic — to drop into a presentation or report.